nikos6ares/genriflow/README.md

 <p align="center">
 <img src="./figures_genriflow/architecture.png" alt="Alt text" height="300" />
 </p>
 The architecture with which I achieved the highest accuracy is a CNN with one layer of a fully connected network.
 The neural network is shown in the figure.
-Without regularization, the test accuracy is 66%.
-With regularization, I achieved 74%.
+Without regularization, the test accuracy is 66%. **With regularization, I achieved 74%**.
 Then I tried data augmentation with both strong and weak augmented data.
 The weak augmentation consists of just Gaussian noise, while the strong augmentation includes additional time-stretch, shift, and pitch shift.
 I found that the strong augmented data actually hurt the test accuracy, whereas the weak augmented data did not improve the accuracy considerably (I got 74.5%).

 Plots of the training and validation error and loss for augmented and non-augmented case are shown below.